sogilis/csv_fast_importer/README.md

 - MySQL: transaction is not supported yet
 - MySQL: row_index is not supported yet

+Note about custom line separator: it might work by opening the file with the `universal_newline` argument (e.g. `file = File.new(path, universal_newline: true)`).
+Unfortunately, we weren't able to reproduce and test it so we don't support it "officialy".
+You can find more information in [this ticket](https://github.com/sogilis/csv_fast_importer/pull/45#issuecomment-326578839) (in French).

 ## Installation

 Add the dependency to your Gemfile: